 Partners Wealth Management is a regulated financial advisor with considerable experience of working on wealth management strategies to suit the complex needs of US citizens who are resident in the UK.
 We work closely with expatriate tax experts, such as Everfair Tax, who provide tax advisory and compliance services, and have considerable expertise in helping clients facing this type of situation.

-Please speak with your Partners Wealth Management advisor if you have concerns about how your personal financial plan might be affected, or contact me on the details below.
+Please speak with your Partners Wealth Management adviser if you have concerns about how your personal financial plan might be affected, or contact me on the details below.

 This article was produced by Nathan Prior and Steve Coombs, Everfair Tax.

 The contents of the article have been prepared solely for information purposes.
 The article contains information on financial products and services and such information is designed for and addressed solely to individuals seeking generic industry information.